jungmannlab/picasso/docs/cmd.rst

 join
 ----
 Combine two hdf5 localization files.
 Type ``python -m picasso join file1 file2``.
 A new joined file will be created.
-Note that the frame information is preserved, i.e. frame 1 now can contain localizations from file 1 and file 2.
+Note that the frame information is preserved, i.e., frame 1 now can contain localizations from file 1 and file 2.
 Therefore, do not perform kinetic analysis and drift correction on joined files.

 link
 ----